Timeline: Ireland and abortion

 After three women take a case against Ireland, the European Court of Human Rights rules the state has failed to provide clarity on the legal availability of abortion in circumstances where the mother's life is at risk.

-2012 - woman refused miscarriage dies
+2012 - woman refused abortion during miscarriage dies

 A campaign to liberalise abortion gathers momentum, after Indian woman Savita Halappanavar dies in a Galway hospital after she is refused an abortion during a miscarriage.